priyanshrathod0603/Inventory-Management-System/.ai/DATABASE.md

 ## 3. Detailed Table Schema Definitions

-### 3.1 Authentication, Users & RBAC
+### 3.1 Authentication, Users & Universal Permissions

-> **Single Common Identity Standard**: The `users` table is the single, common account table for all users in the system (Admin, Manager, Cashier, Staff, etc.).
-There are NO separate login tables or role-specific account tables.
-All users authenticate through the same login system.
-The `roles`, `permissions`, and `role_permissions` tables serve downstream authorization (RBAC) only.
+> **Single Universal Admin Identity Standard (DECISION-016)**: The `users` table is the single, common account table for all authenticated users in the system.
+All authenticated users operate with full operational permissions across the platform.
+Multi-role RBAC (`roles` and `role_permissions` tables) has been permanently superseded and removed from the database schema via migration `20260907000000_remove_role_system`.
+The `permissions` table holds the system's 38 granular permission codes.

 #### `users`
 * `id`: `UUID` (PK, default `gen_random_uuid()`)